braxtonb/mind-project/README.md

 ## Available NPM Scripts

 Looking for what each npm script does?
-Try `npm run ntl` to select a script to run from a list of commands and their descriptions.
+While in the `mind` or `mind-api-json-server` directory, try `npm run ntl` to select a script to run from a list of commands and their descriptions.

 ## Useful Links